r1ddx2/InTouch/README.md

 git clone https://github.com/r1ddx2/InTouch.git
 ```
 ### 2. Set up third-party libraries
-To use InTocuh properly, navigate to the project folder and input
+To use InTocuh properly, navigate to the project folder and input the below in your command line.
 ```
 pod install
 ```